cran-task-views/Agriculture/README.md

 This is intended to be a curated collection of R packages and other R resources that serve agricultural research.
 The Task View highlights packages that provide features for the following categories:

+* General Packages
+  * Agricultural & landuse databases
-* Agricultural Economiics
+  * Agricultural data sets
+  * General analytical packages
+* Discipline-Specific Packages
-* Agronomic Trials (design and analysis)
+  * Agronomic trials
+      * Experimental design
+      * High throughput phenotyping (HTP)
+      * Trial analysis
-* Animal Science
+  * Animal science
-* Breeding and Quantitative Genetics
+  * Breeding & quantitative genetics
+    * Linkage mapping & QTL analysis
+    * GWAS
+    * Genomic prediction
-* Crop Modelling/Crop Growth Models
+  * Crop growth models & crop modelling
   * Entomology
-* Food Science
+  * Food science
-* General Agriculture (agriculture-specific analysis, ag data sets and interfaces to ag databases)
+  * Genotype-by-environment interactions
-* Plant Pathology
+  * Plant pathology
-* Rural Sociology
+  * Rural sociology
-* Soil Science
+  * Soil science
-* Weed Science
+  * Weed science

 Suggestions are welcome!
 If you think there should be another category or if you know of a package that fits into one of these categories, but is missing from the Task View, please open an [Issue][new-issue] to discuss.
 Also, see the **[contributing](.github/CONTRIBUTING.md)** instructions for more details.